I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wwan/ns-wwan-_wwan_registration_state.md

 Miniport drivers should specify a <b>NULL</b> string for devices that do not have this
      information.

-### -field RoamingText
+            `RegisterMode`

+            The registration mode of the device.
+For a list of defined values, see
+     <a href="..\wwan\ne-wwan-_wwan_register_mode.md">WWAN_REGISTER_MODE</a>.

+            `RegisterState`

+            The registration state of the device.
+For a list of defined values, see
+     <a href="..\wwan\ne-wwan-_wwan_register_state.md">WWAN_REGISTER_STATE</a>.

+The
+     <b>WwanRegisterStatePartner</b> value indicates the device is roaming on a preferred partner network
+     provider, whereas
+     <b>WwanRegisterStateRoaming</b> value indicates the device is just roaming.
+If the partner
+     characterization of the roaming state is not available, the miniport driver should report
+     <b>WwanRegisterStateRoaming</b>.

+            `RoamingText`

             A NULL-terminated string to inform the user that the device is roaming.
-This member is limited to
-     at most WWAN_ROAMTEXT_LEN characters.
+This member is limited to at most WWAN_ROAMTEXT_LEN characters.

 This text should provide additional information to the user when the registration state is either
      <b>WwanRegisterStatePartner</b> or
      <b>WwanRegisterStateRoaming</b>.
 This member is optional.

-### -field WwanRegFlags
+            `uNwError`

+            A network specific error, in the event of a registration failure.
+For more information about this member, see the following
+     "Remarks" section.

+            `WwanRegFlags`

             Registration flags.

 <table>
 <tr>